State Significant Rezoning Policy

 This means a potential saving of 200 days.

-Twice a year (September and March) the department will identify potential sites for the evaluation panel to assess against the policy’s assessment criteria.
+Twice a year (September and March) the Department will identify potential sites for the Evaluation Panel to assess against the policy’s assessment criteria.
+The Department will occasionally identify additional sites at other times.

-- delivery barriers that can be managed and/or have a clear pathway to resolution
+- delivery barriers that can be managed and/or have a clear pathway to resolution; and

 - investment is committed or available to deliver the rezoning.